zhehaowang/zhehao.me/book-notes/random-walk-down-wall-street/notes.md

 Make decisions based on patterns in the chart (e.g. head-and-shoulders), and ignore factors like income statement, balance sheet, etc.

+##### Does it really work

+The history of stock price movements contains no useful information that will enable an investor consistently to out-perform a buy-and-hold strategy in managing a portfolio.

+In other words, you are unlikely to beat buying index funds by staring at charts.

+The claim is that stock price movement (in the short term) is a random process (hence the name, random walk).

 ### Fundamentals analysis

 Investment by firm foundation theory.